In this article, you will learn:

 Compression faucets are prone to leaks because the washers wear out over time.
 Fortunately, replacing the washers is a simple and inexpensive fix.

-Choosing the Right Faucet for Your Needs
+Choosing the Right Type of Faucet for Your Needs

 When selecting a faucet, consider factors such as ease of use, durability, and the location where it will be installed.
 For high-traffic areas like kitchens, ball or disc faucets may be a better choice due to their durability and ease of operation.
 Compression faucets are suitable for less frequently used areas like utility sinks.